 Any student who must leave school early is required to bring a written parent request and must be approved at least five minutes before school begins.
 The Attendance Secretary will give the student an excuse slip and initial it so that it can be shown to the appropriate teacher at the right time.
 The student must then report to the Attendance Office to sign out.
 When the student returns to school (whether it is the same day or not), an excuse slip must be presented to the Attendance Office Secretary immediately.
 It is the Barberton High School Attendance Office policy to call parents to verify early dismissal notes should it be necessary.
+Administration will call and advise parents of any situation regarding a student, regardless of age, which it deems worthy of parental involvement.
+This includes students signing themselves out.
 Also, students are only permitted to leave school for official business that cannot be carried on outside of the school day.
 Barberton High School has a closed lunch policy.
 Students are not permitted to leave for lunch.
 Food is not to be delivered by businesses.